 Ramen Eggs (Ajitsuke Tamago)

-Ramen Eggs (Ajitsuke Tamago) are soft-boiled, marinated, and packed with umami flavor.
+Soft-boiled, marinated Ramen Eggs (Ajitsuke Tamago) are packed with umami flavor.
 Jammy yolks and a salty-sweet soy marinade come together with just 4 simple ingredients.
-They're a classic ramen topping you can make ahead and enjoy all week long on everything!

 Instructions